CMSgov/T-MSIS-Data-Quality-Measures-Generation-Code/workflow.md

 2. > ```.venv/Scripts/Activate.ps1```
 3. > ```python -m pip install --upgrade pip```
 4. > ```python -m pip install -r requirements.txt```

+If there have been any updates to measures, run the reverse lookup as described in the README file.

 From the top level folder, run these commands: